Food Security: NALDA moves to reactivate 1,200 hectares farmland in Ekiti

 In appreciating the State government for providing an enabling environment for NALDA, the NALDA boss noted that the authority can only carry out its operations in a peaceful environment that promotes productivity and development.

-He also commended farmers in the state for their readiness to embrace and engage in modern agriculture and agribusiness, which his organization would train as well in the new way of doing agriculture.
+He also commended farmers in the state for their readiness to embrace and engage in modern agriculture and agribusiness, which his organisation would train as well in the new way of doing agriculture.

+READ ALSO: How investment in Shellfish Bank will create employment opportunities, boost foreign earnings in Nigeria – Don

 Meanwhile, he (Ikonne) explained that with the flag-off of the Young Farmers Scheme in November of 2020 by President Muhammadu Buhari, integrated farm estates across the country would fast-track impact and achievement of the objectives of the Young Farmers Scheme in boosting food security.